RobinSchmidt/LAPackCPP/README.md

 - the LinPack port here https://people.sc.fsu.edu/~jburkardt/cpp_src/linpack/linpack.html looked really good for my purpose but has the annoying LGPL license
 - i wrote my own simple solver (without pivot-search) which looks pretty neat: https://github.com/RobinSchmidt/RS-MET/issues/225#issuecomment-462045482 but seemed to be numerically not-so-good
 - projects like http://lapackpp.sourceforge.net/ are not really a translation but rather an interface which still requires the original code and a Fortran compiler (i cannot bother clients who use my library to install a Fortran compiler - i can't even bother myself to do that)
-- more modern linear algebra libraries like Eigen have a - to my taste - too fancy and bloated interface.
+- more modern linear algebra libraries like Eigen have a - to my taste - too fancy interface.
+Curiously recurring template pattern?
+Great but really?
+I just wanted some raw and straightforward number crunching routines!
 Others like Armadillo even have a dependency on the original LAPACK (and therefore on the availability of a Fortran compiler)

 i decided that porting the original LAPACK routines is the way to go.
 I hope that, over time, this will grow into a useful library.